alephdao/transcribe_telegram/README.md

 # Audio Note Transcriber Telegram Bot

 A Telegram bot that transcribes voice messages and audio files using Google's Generative AI.
 It's free to run.
-I have it hosted on AWS EC2 so you'll see AWS setup in the code.
-You could host it wherever you want.
+You can host it on AWS EC2, Hetzner, or any other cloud provider using Docker.

 ## Features